 "Sounds good," Maka agreed, relieved to finally be able to get some sleep.
 Tomorrow would be a long day, she could feel it already.
 "Goodnight everyone.
 See you in the morning."

 At the end of the hall, Maka took in a deep, calming breath.
 There was no use in stressing herself out.
 This was nothing their team couldn't handle.
-With new-found determination, she opened the door to the dorm she shared with Soul, walking straight into the darkness of the room as noiselessly as she could.
+With new-found determination, she opened the door to the room she shared with Soul, walking straight into the darkness as noiselessly as she could.
 She didn't want to wake him, so she treaded carefully, one step at a time.

 "Maka, you're really terrible at sneaking."
 The sudden voice of her partner nearly gave Maka a heart attack.
 She gripped her book more tightly than before, trying to steady her breathing.